Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: A stochastic dual-subgradient meta-algorithm

 \section{A stochastic dual-subgradient meta-algorithm}

-In this section we generalize the online oracle-based meta-algorithm of Ben-Tal \emph{et al.}~\cite{Ben-Tal2015a} used to solve Eq.~\eqref{robust_convex_opt}.
-Instead of exactly computing the subgradients $\nabla_u f_i(x,u)$ as originally done by~\cite{Ben-Tal2015a}, we now have access to a stochastic subgradient oracle $\mathcal{O}_g$ which, on input $(x,u_1,\dots,u_m)$, outputs $g_1,\dots,g_m\in\mathbb{R}^d$ that, for a given $\nu\in[0,1/2]$, satisfy
+In this section, we generalize the online oracle-based meta-algorithm of \cite{Ben-Tal2015a} used to solve \Cref{robust_convex_opt}.
+Instead of exactly computing the subgradients $\nabla_u f_i(x,u)$ as originally done by \cite{Ben-Tal2015a}, we now have access to a stochastic subgradient oracle $\mathcal{O}_g$ which, on input $(x,u_1,\dots,u_m)$, outputs $g_1,\dots,g_m\in\mathbb{R}^d$ that, for a given $\nu\in[0,1/2]$, satisfy

 We stress that $\lambda$ does not need to be fixed or known and can change at each call of the oracle $\mathcal{O}_g$.
-The algorithm is shown in Alg.~\ref{algo}.
-The following theorem shows that Alg.~\ref{algo} solves the robust optimization problem in Eq.~\eqref{feasibility_problem}.
+The algorithm is shown in \Cref{algo}.
+The following theorem shows that \Cref{algo} solves the robust optimization problem in \Cref{feasibility_problem}.